ASTRON 98: Introduction to Python For Astronomers

 Office Hours

 Course staff office hours provide a dedicated space for students to ask questions, collaborate with peers outside of regular class times, and get one-on-one support.
 We strongly encourage attending office hours weekly and taking the opportunity to connect with staff members.
-If you are struggling to come up with an idea for your Final Project or implementing your idea, office hours are a great place to get help.
+If you are struggling with any course material, office hours are a great place to get help.

 Even if you don’t have course-related questions, our interns and instructors are more than happy to offer guidance on selecting or declaring a major, finding research opportunities, applying to graduate school, or exploring summer programs on and off campus.